 Exeter.
 The measuring stick used in the picture is four feet

 were not irrigated and were planted on a very rocky soil.

 |"Testing Tall Soybeans as Forage: Researchers Report Early Results with New

-written by Neil Teitz
+Hay and Forage Grower Magazine by Neil Teitz

-Andrews University; Berrien
+Andrews University; Berrien Springs, MI

 Southern Illinois University